 Florida landlords may protect their real estate from liens resulting from tenants’ improvements.

-This is the third article in a three-part series discussing some of the ways landlords may lawfully avoid liens and disputes with the construction contractors and material suppliers of their tenants.
-Be sure to read Part 1 and Part 2 for additional details.
+This is the second article in a three-part series discussing some of the ways landlords may lawfully avoid liens and disputes with the construction contractors and material suppliers of their tenants.
+If you missed Part 1, please read it here.